Mental health and addiction

 BPD and Addiction

 Borderline Personality Disorder is a challenging condition that frequently co-occurs with addiction.
-As with other conditions, individuals with BPD may use drugs or alcohol to try and escape their symptoms which can ultimately lead to addiction..
+Individuals with BPD may use drugs or alcohol to try and escape their symptoms which can ultimately lead to addiction.

 BPD and Addiction →